hpehl/foundation/README.md

 yarn run watch
 ```

 This will open a browser at http://localhost:1234 and watch for changes to your HTML, CSS, JavaScript, and Java code.
-Any change will reload the page automatically.
+Each time a change is made, the browser reloads the page automatically.

 ## Production mode

-Run
+In the root folder, run

 ```shell
 mvn package -P op,prod